 - San Francisco: The second half of the first movie is set there, specifically Chinatown.

-- Shout Out: The episode about the hostages is basically an hour-long Shout Out to various spy movies and series.
+- The episode about the hostages is basically an hour-long Shout-Out to various spy movies and series.

 - There's the above-mentioned George Lazenby as a James Bond with the serial numbers filed off.